 Kathy has been providing therapy to adults and families at Family Service since 1988, working extensively with those recovering from acute mental illness.
 She has been a Licensed Clinical Professional Counselor (LCPC) for 23 years, receiving her BA from North Central College in Sociology and Anthropology, and her Masters in Human Service from Concordia University.
 Her approach is tailored to individual needs and is based on fostering positive change through the therapeutic partnership and in collaboration with existing supports.
 She has facilitated groups in substance abuse, depression, and the nature of mental illness, and is an experienced advocate for those who need assistance through state and federal programs.
 She is dedicated to helping her clients overcome barriers which have prevented a sense of well-being, growth and adaption to the challenges they face.

-Roxanna received her Bachelor of Arts in applied psychology and a minor in sociology at the University of Illinois at Chicago.
-She graduated from The Chicago School of Professional Psychology with a Master of Arts in counseling psychology with a concentration in Latino/a mental health.
+Roxanna has been a Licensed Clinical Professional Counselor (LCPC) since 2022, receiving her Bachelor of Arts in applied psychology and a minor in sociology at the University of Illinois at Chicago, and her Master of Arts in counseling psychology with a concentration in Latino/a mental health at The Chicago School of Professional Psychology.
 Roxanna has completed the following certifications: medical sexual assault advocate and domestic violence advocate through Mujeres Latinas en Acción.
-She has also completed the Level One Theraplay® and Marschak Interaction Method (MIM) through The Theraplay Institute.
+She has also completed, the Level One Theraplay® and Marschak Interaction Method (MIM) through The Theraplay Institute, Trauma Sensitive Yoga Training through Healing Lotus, and Orientation to the Illinois Model of Infant Early Childhood Mental Health Consultation.

 Roxanna is committed to creating a warm and welcoming atmosphere where you may feel empowered to take charge of your life.
-Roxanna has been with the agency since 2017.
+Roxanna has been working at Family Service and Mental Health Center of Cicero, also known as Cicero Family Service, since 2017.

 Marisol Osuch, LCPC - Clinical Integration Coordinator and Clinical Supervisor (Bilingual)